 Focus on the family.

-Travelocity predicts that family travel will be the first type of travel to make a comeback in 2021.
-Think about how you can make your product offering more family friendly.
-Include suggestions on kid-friendly activities in your area on your website and booking form.
-Perhaps offer a baby sitting service for an hour or two, or add toys and board games to your units to keep the family entertained.
+Travelocity predicts that family travel will be the first type to make a comeback in 2021.
+Think about how you can make your product offering more family-friendly.
+Include suggestions on kid-friendly activities in your area on your website and booking engine.
+Perhaps offer a babysitting service for an hour or two, or add toys and board games to your units to keep the family entertained.

 Follow the trend for shorter (and safer) stays.

 Travel restrictions and quarantines made us all dream about travelling the world and seeing everything there is to see.
-But in reality the numbers show travellers are rather planning “toe-dipping” trips.
+Post-COVID travel opportunities will likely be quite many, but at present, the numbers show travellers are planning “toe-dipping” trips.
 Bookings are made at familiar destinations for shorter getaways to build travel confidence again.
 Cater for these guests by setting up some enticing weekend packages and don’t forget to emphasise your cleaning and safety measures to seal the deal.

 Touchless technology like online check-in and check-out features have become the expected norm.
 Guests will prefer to use their mobile phones for daily interactions during their stay.
 Remove the need for face-to-face interactions with staff as much as possible.